 Are graduate application fee waivers available?

-Individual departments do not decide application fees or waivers.
+Individual departments do not decide application fees and cannot grant waivers.
 The UA Graduate School decides the graduate application fee, currently $65 for U.S. citizens and permanent residents and $80 for international students.
 The UA Graduate School does not offer a waiver of application fees to either domestic or international students, with some notable exceptions.
 Veterans and current members of the U.S. military can qualify for a fee waiver as can Ronald E. McNair Post-Baccalaureate Achievement Program students, applicants previously enrolled in the UA Graduate School, and UA undergraduates applying to the same program at the graduate level.
 Students who think they may qualify for a fee waiver should contact the UA graduate school.
 For details, please visit: https://graduate.ua.edu/prospective-students/apply-now/supporting-documents/.

 When are admission decisions made?

 Decisions are normally made in multiple rounds.
 University fellowship candidates are selected and offers made between mid-January to end March.
 Department assistantships and fellowships are decided and offer emails sent by end-March.
 Students have until April 15th to accept offers.
 However, we strongly encourage students to accept/reject offers once they have made a decision.
-Late offers to waitlist candidates are possible after April 15th.
+Late offers to wait list candidates are possible after April 15th.
 If you have not received a decision by April 15th then you may be on a wait list.
-Decisions on wait-listed candidates are normally made by end of May.
+Decisions on wait listed candidates are normally made by end of May.

 What factors are important in securing a graduate position at UA?

 The graduate admissions committee bases decisions on your entire application package.
 In general, a weakness in any one or two areas can be remedied by stronger performance in other areas.
 Specific criteria: